prontoplugins/ultimatethemingforjirasd/docs/index.md

 <a name="themes"></a>

-The plugin is theme-based, which means that every Service Desk page is under a theme.
-Beware that for portals, the request view is also

-**By default all pages have no theme assigned.**
+The plugin is theme based, which means that every Service Desk page is under a theme. **By default all pages have no theme assigned.**

-All customizations you make (except changing the global footer) are *bound to a theme*.
+All customizations you make (except changing the global footer) are **bound to a theme**.
 This means themes can be re-used all over the portal.
-This also means you can have different views on different portal pages - maybe you need to print guidelines on one portal, and show some links on another.
+This also means you can have **different views on different portal pages** - maybe you need to print guidelines on one portal, and show some links on another.
 Theming lets you do that.

-Uploads are only usable on pages for the theme they were uploaded to.
-For instance, .cs/.js files, will only be rendered to the specific theme.
+Uploads are only usable on pages for the theme they are uploaded to.
+For instance, .cs/.js files, will only be rendered to the specific theme on the pages the theme is assigned.

 ### Layouts

+<a name="layout"></a>

 A layout defines the structure of the page.

 **When no layout is assigned to the theme of the current portal page, the layout is just Service Desk "as is".**